 Good data management practices also include good security practices.
-States should follow the recommendations of security agencies such as the National Institutes of Standards and Technology and the DHS Cybersecurity and Infrastructure Security Agency to ensure the security of voter registration lists and consult with available experts at organizations like the Center for Internet Security and the Center for Election Innovation & Research to develop strong security protocols.
+States should follow the recommendations of security agencies such as the National Institutes of Standards and Technology and the DHS Cybersecurity and Infrastructure Security Agency to ensure the security of voter registration lists and consult with available experts at organizations like the Center for Internet Security to develop strong security protocols.